BB2ME #22 – Why you should discard any bad card in life

 2019

 I put down my last card and smiled.
 I won…or at least I thought I had.
-Finally.
-Kim and I were playing rummy while on vacation in the Netherlands last summer.
+Finally, Kim and I played rummy while on summer vacation in the Netherlands.
 She was beating me badly.
 I had lost every hand.
 Then Kim reminded me that I needed to discard to finish the game.
-I did not have any cards left, so I would have to play another round.
+I had no cards left, so I had to play another round.
 Kim drew a card, placed the others on the table, and discarded her final one.
 She won that hand.

 Good hand of cards